 Disclaimer: The library is open but hours might be affected due to Covid-19.
 Please confirm before visiting.

 The JN Petit Library and Reading Room has been there since 1856.
 Nestled in its imperial building in Fort, it exudes an aura that is a sheer experience in itself.
 The library has a separate room dedicated to really old and rare copies, manuscripts and journals, which is possibly its greatest strength and USP.
 Adding to that are the ambience and the massive, massive collection of bookings amounting for over 150,000 copies!

-Membership Fees: Annual membership will cost you INR 1,000 where you’re allowed to take three books for a fortnight and two magazines at a time for a week.
+Membership Fees: Annual membership will cost you INR 1,000 where you’re allowed to take three books and three periodicals.
+They also have different kinds of memberships available.